invertome/SICB2023_Workshop/installation/readme.md

 # Execute installation script from the folder where it was downloaded to.
 Include the full path where to clone workshop
 # materials into.
 In this example we are creating a "workshop" folder on the linux desktop for "User1".
 Make sure this corresponds
 # to your own system.
+Use ABSOLUTE paths (i.e., /home/User1/Desktop/workshop/ ) and *not* relative paths (i.e., ../workshop/)!

 mkdir /home/User1/Desktop/workshop/